Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Dataset and Model

-PAIE is an extended version of BART-style encoder-decoder transformer.
-The optimization procedure for one datum is shown in the pseudo code~\ref{code: train}.
-We use pre-trained BART models to initialize the weights of encoder-decoder in PAIE.
-We train large models on NVIDIA-V100 and base models on NVIDIA-1080Ti.
-In each experiment, we train the model with 5 fixed seeds (13, 21, 42, 88, 100) and 4 learning rates (1e-5, 2e-5, 3e-5, 5e-5), and vote for the best learning rate for each seed with the best dev-set Arg-C performance.
-We report the averaged Arg-C performance on the test set for selected checkpoints.
+The optimization procedure of PAIE for one sample is shown in the pseudo code~\ref{code: train}.
+We initialize the weight in encoder-decoder architecture with pre-trained BART models.
+The contexts in the document-level dataset sometimes exceed the constraint of BART-Encoder and consume prohibitively large memory; thus we add a window centering on the trigger words and only encode the words within the window.
+We train each large model on single NVIDIA-V100 GPU and each base model on a single NVIDIA-1080Ti GPU.
+For each setting, we train models with 5 fixed seeds [13, 21, 42, 88, 100] and 3 learning rates [2e-5, 3e-5, 5e-5].
+Then we record the test set performance of the model that performs best on the development set for each random seed.
+The final reported performance is the average value of results w.r.t five different seeds.
 For model variations mentioned in Section~\ref{sec: model arch}, we only change the input strategy and leave other parts constant.
 We list other important hyperparameters in Table~\ref{tab:hyperparameters}.

 \DecMargin{10pt}